stefanofasciani/VCI4DMI/README.md

 - copy the abstractions in MaxLib/Abstractions into a folder included in the MAX path

 - copy the FTM externals in MaxLib/FTMexernals into your MAX FTM externals folder (which is likely to be /Applications/Max 6.1/Cycling '74/ftm-and-co/externals if you used the FTM installer).
 For running on 64-bit versions of Max or on Windows the externals but be re-built and the related source code are included in MaxLib/FTMexternals-sources (the provided one are built for 32-bit Max with FTMEXT-SDK-2-6-MacOSX and MaxSDK-6.1.1).

+- copy the FTM externals in MaxLib/ThirdPartyExternals into your MAX FTM externals folder (netsend~ and netreceive~ binaries version 1.0b by Olaf Matthes not available on internet anymore).

 for MATLAB: